FaycalDjebari/Volatility-Spillovers-and-Interconnectedness-in-OPEC-Oil-Markets/README.md

   - Euclidean, Correlation, Piccolo (AR-based)
   - Time-averaged correlations from CCC-, DCC-, and GO-GARCH
 - Visualizes networks based on each matrix
-- Estimates the GMM-based Network Log-ARCH model
+- Estimates the GMM-based Network Log-ARCH models
 - Performs out-of-sample forecasting with a rolling window
 - Computes:
   - Bootstrap confidence intervals